oneapi-src/oneDNN/README.md

 > performance library.

-Intel MKL-DNN is intended for deep learning applications and framework developers intersted in improving application performance on Intel CPUs and GPUs.
-Deep learning practictitioners should use one of the applications enabled with Intel MKL-DNN:
+Intel MKL-DNN is intended for deep learning applications and framework developers interested in improving application performance on Intel CPUs and GPUs.
+Deep learning practitioners should use one of the applications enabled with Intel MKL-DNN:
 * [Apache\* MXNet](https://mxnet.apache.org)
 * [BigDL](https://github.com/intel-analytics/BigDL)